FILLP

 fillp( p )

-a number value (0-32768) that sets the pattern |
+p a number value (-32768 to 32768) that sets the pattern

-looks like this; with each pixel designated by a value:
+The 4x4 pixel grid used by fillp looks like this; with each pixel designated by a value:

-both reset the pattern to a full solid fill pattern.
+The pattern set by fillp() is specified by the value of the argument ( P used here as an example ), which is a bitfield.
+The default value is 0, so fillp() or fillp(0) both reset the pattern to a full solid fill pattern.
 Then if we set the value to 1, then it will flip the bottom right pixel.

 If we continue adding just 1 to the value, then you'll see that a value of 2 will flip the second pixel on the bottom right, but not the bottom right corner anymore.
 Refer back to the grid above to understand how each pixel in the grid has a value.

-Just like we added the bit values of 1 and 2 to get the pattern value of 3, you can find the exact pattern you want by simply added together the bit values.
+Just like we added the bit values of 1 and 2 to get the pattern value of 3, you can find the exact pattern you want by simply adding together the bit values.
 For example:

 fillp(2+8+16+64) --90